omer-sm/tamnoon/guides (v1)/methods.md

 This is especially useful for delayed interactions, animations, or chaining state updates over time.

-## Built-in methods
+## Built-In Methods

-Tamnoon provides a collection of built-in methods for you to use.
+Tamnoon includes a set of built-in methods available for use in your application.
+Their documentation is located in the `m:Tamnoon.Methods` module.

-###